This blog post was originally posted on December 6, 2016 and was updated on November 6, 2019.

 Race into the holiday season

-It may be tempting to turn into a couch potato as the weather gets colder, but try to resist!
-One of the most fun ways to get up and get moving this holiday season is by running the Santa Claus Race on December 9.
+It may be tempting to turn into a couch potato as the weather gets colder, but try to resist—instead, get up and get moving this holiday season by running the Santa Claus Race (Sunday, December 8, 2019).
 Join thousands of fellow Santas (your €10.60 entry fee includes a costume!) for a five-kilometer race down Paseo del Prado, all for a good cause: the money raised helps fund childhood cancer research.

 No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.